fidelsurtida/snake/README.md

 - April 16, 2024
   - Added the Floater Class to encapsulate the UILabel and Icon for status text that floats after an action by the player.
+  - Implementation of the Menu Panel with title and start button.

 <br>
 <b>This project is currently under development.</b>